The 20% Project for Schools – A Modest Proposal, by Derry Hannam

 Read more from Derry Hannam

-Derry Hannam’s book, Another Way is Possible – Becoming a Democratic Teacher in a State School has recently been published as an e-book by Smashwords.
-You can order it here.
+Derry Hannam’s book, Another Way is Possible – Becoming a Democratic Teacher in a State School, originally published as an e-book by Smashwords, has been translated into several languages.
+You can read an excerpt here.